Q: Are you a “Team Cake” or a “Team Pie” guy?

 After all… Tomorrow’s “classic” cars don’t need to be expensive, and fixing an old car yourself is an educational, empowering, and downright therapeutic experience.
 Too bad that so many modern cars require professional assistance.

-One of my impossible dreams would be to appear on “Top Gear” and do the “Star in a Reasonably Priced Car” bit.
+One of my impossible dreams would be to somehow go back in time and appear on a classic “Top Gear” and do the “Star in a Reasonably Priced Car” bit.
 I’m sure I’d screw it up just horribly, as I still take my corners way too wide.
 On the bike, I still hardly lean as far as I could or should.
-I’d love to talk to The Stig, even though he’s not a man of many words.
+I would have loved to talk to The Stig, even though he was never a man of many words.

 Q: What do you think about competitive cooking shows?